 Gatewells and Orifices.

-Open all gatewell orifices April 1 through December 15.
+Open all gatewell orifices April 1 until Monday of the third week in December.

 Inspect all STS gatewells daily.

 Clean gatewells before the gatewell water surface becomes 50% covered with debris.
 If due to the debris volume it is not possible to keep the gatewell surface at least 50% clear, clean gatewells at least once daily.
 Do not operate turbines that have a gatewell fully covered with debris except to comply with other coordinated fish measures, and then only on a “last-on/first-off” basis.
 During cleaning, close the powerhouse gatewell orifices.
 After gatewell de-barking, cycle the orifice in that gatewell.
 Check gatewell drawdown.